Skip to main content

 Equity Report Card

-The second edition of the report, available below, empowers the district to formulate and execute an action plan aimed at reducing inequities in learning opportunities while fostering academic achievement across all student groups.
+The second edition of the report, available below, helps the district continue its work to reduce inequities in learning opportunities and support academic success and social-emotional well-being for all students.

 Equity Report Card Second Edition